 - Braille – When the learner has been educated using Braille, examination papers can be offered in Braille.

-- Enlarged Print – Enlarged print can be requested to make an examination paper more accessible to a learner.
+- Enlarged Print – Enlarged print can be requested to make an examination paper more accessible to a learner with visual difficulties.

 - A Computer – A learner may use a computer to present his/her answers in a typed form.
 Access to a printer is essential.
 A separate venue is required for this accommodation.